DeclanChidlow/vale.rocks/src/posts/unicycle-faq.md

 Unicycle saddles are designed with this in mind, but even so, the perineum is a very sensitive area, and some saddle soreness is to be expected.
 One can experiment with padded cycling pants or other methods of aversion, but there will always be a slight bit of discomfort.
 One's best bet is to alter their seating and posture to subtly redistribute their weight on different points throughout their ride.

+Irritation slowly increases throughout the duration of a ride and is exacerbated by additional loads such as carried items or backpacks.
+For this reason, you'll see unicycle tourers such as [Ed Pratt](https://en.wikipedia.org/wiki/Ed_Pratt) mount cargo to the frame, rather than on their person.

 You can also smash your pedals into your shin if you aren't careful -- which is a particularly painful experience if you've got sharp metal-studded pedals for the purpose of maintaining traction while off-road riding.
 If you're off-road riding on coarse ground, you might also scrape the skin off your palms or arms in the case of an unplanned dismount.
 Gloves can be a good idea in such situations.

 ## Do You Have Handlebars?

 More advanced unicycles can have handlebars, but they're a bit different in function to your typical bicycle handlebars.
-There are three main purposes of unicycle handlebars, and none of them are steering.
-You can't steer a unicycle with handlebars.
+There are three main purposes of unicycle handlebars.
+You can use them somewhat to influence steering, but they are certainly not a high-precision device and are mainly useful for distributing your weight into a turn.

 The greatest benefit of handlebars is addressing the aforementioned saddle discomfort.
 By placing some of your weight onto the handlebars, you can distribute it more evenly.
 However, it is a case of distributing weight carefully so that you don't fall forward.